TDoA-Based Self-Supervised Channel Charting with NLoS Mitigation: Conclusions and Future Work

 \section{Conclusions and Future Work}

-In this work, we presented a self-supervised CC model for UE positioning in mixed LoS/NLoS conditions.
+In this work, we presented a TDoA-based self-supervised CC model for UE positioning in mixed LoS/NLoS conditions.
 The proposed method does not require ground-truth labels for training or any coordinate scaling, and operates in a global reference frame by exploiting only the known TRP locations, TDoA, and CIR data.

+The proposed approach assumes known TRP locations and nanosecond-level precision of intra-RU synchronization for reliable UL-TDoA extraction.
+Moreover, the displacement constraint is only reliable over short intervals due to drift, and the masking threshold $\lambda$ may require re-tuning across deployments with different propagation conditions.

-Its performance is further improved in scenarios with limited LoS TRP availability by incorporating UE displacement measurements.
+This model's performance is further improved in scenarios with limited LoS TRP availability by incorporating UE displacement measurements.
 The model was evaluated both in MATLAB simulations and in a real world GEO-5G positioning testbed at EURECOM using commercial O-RAN RUs and OAI software.

 Results of predicted positions from our joint TDoA+Displacement model compared to RTK positioning, show an error of $2$–$4\,\text{m}$ in $90\%$ of the time, across scenarios with $100\%$ to $25\%$ LoS ratios.

 The dataset of recorded CIRs, as well as RTK measurements to be used as ground truth positions, is publicly available for further research.
 As part of our future work, we plan to complete the integration of the E2 interface and conduct a performance evaluation of the proposed positioning system on the Near-Real-Time RIC based on OAI.